Alexis Ren & Jay Alvarrez Broke Up & Things Got Messy

 Advertisement

-"That time you confused a lesson for a solumate," the Twitter rant-cum-explanation starts.
+"That time you confused a lesson for a soulmate," the Twitter rant-cum-explanation starts.
 Ouch.
 "I broke it so he wouldn't get blamed for ending it," Ren continued.

 While that seemed like taking the high road, the tweets got more and more savage.
 Ren went on to say that Alvarrez was using the relationship for fame and that it had reached a point where it no longer served his business interests.